Unified.to

 You pay for activity, not connections.

-total API calls (plus any overages)
+Cost formula: total successful API calls (plus any overages)

-This model is used by platforms like Unified.to and Nango.
+Pricing model used by Unified.to and Nango.

 3. Per-consumer (end customer)